juliesymons/juliesymons/GettingStarted.md

 ### Actuators

-Actuators are *tensor fields* that are output from a *compute graph*.
+Actuators are to output *tensor fields* from a *compute graph*.
 The *compute graph* sends out information or enacts side-effects through actuators, which are *tensor fields* that source external data streams such as consoles, video displays, speakers, databases, or files.
 Actuators are the complement of sensors.

 This tutorial has two Actuator examples.
-The simple example is the [ActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/actuators/ActuatorExample.scala), located at `libcog/actuators/ActuatorExample`.
+The simplest example is the [ActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/actuators/ActuatorExample.scala), located at `libcog/actuators/ActuatorExample`.

+Here is the constructor:
 `val actuator = Actuator(field, actuatorData, (column) => 4 - column)`

-This one just defines the `actuatorData` array to stash data from a scalar `field` in the compute graph for printing out with each step of the compute graph.
-The third parameter defines the initial state of `actuator`.
+In this actuator, the `actuatorData` array is a copy of the data in `field`.
+It can then be printed out at each step of the *compute graph*.
+The third parameter is used to define the initial state of `actuator`.

 The second example, [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorActuatorExample.scala), defines an actuator function which is a unit function that takes an `Iterator[Float]`.
 This is a user-supplied callback function that is provided an iterator over the actuator's new data.

+Here is the constructor used in the second example:
 `val printer = new Actuator(date, printIterator)`

-where `date` is a `Sensor` as defined above, and:
+where `date` is the `Sensor` defined above and `printIterator` is a function defined as:

      val printIterator = (x:Iterator[Float]) => {
          val hour = x.next().toInt